dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 ## Step 4: Source configuration values from environment variables
 Resources can also be configured with environment variables.
 You can use Dagster's built-in `EnvVar` class to source configuration values from environment variables at materialization time.

 In this example, there is a new `home_sunrise` asset.
-Rather than hardcoding the location of your home, you can set it in environment variables, and configure the `SunResource` by reading those values:
+Rather than hard-coding the location of your home, you can set it in environment variables, and configure the `SunResource` by reading those values:

 <CodeExample filePath="guides/external-systems/apis/env_var_configuration.py" language="python" title="Configure the resource with values from environment variables" />